The devil is in the details - 6 points to note before applying for a loan

 In determining whether a loan plan is good or not, many people think that a direct comparison of monthly flat rates is the answer.
 In fact, monthly flat rates is used to calculate the monthly interest expense only, other costs such as handling charges and annual fees are yet to include.
 Some loan schemes offered with interest /cash rebates which have not been counted as well.

-What is Annualized Percentage Rate?
+What is Annualised Percentage Rate?

-To compare the total costs of different loan schemes, borrowers should take a close look at the Annualized Percentage Rate (APR).
+To compare the total costs of different loan schemes, borrowers should take a close look at the Annualised Percentage Rate (APR).
 For customers’ easy understanding, the Hong Kong Association of Banks requires all lending institutions to use the same method to calculate APR in accordance with the Code of Banking Practice, thereby showing loan interest and all other expenses, including handling fees, annual fees etc. Simply put, the lower the APR, the lower the borrowing cost!

 How to get the most preferential rate?

 Of course, borrowers wish to get the most preferential rate when applying for a loan.
 Other than requested loan amount and repayment period, financial institutions would also consider other factors such as applicant’s financial status, debt servicing record, personal credit score and occupation.
 For example, if the applicant is a doctor, lawyer, civil servant etc with good financial status and a good personal credit score, a more preferential rate would probably be offered.
 From time to time, banks would provide different kinds of special offers such as cash rebates and waivers of handling fees.
 Borrowers should shop around and carefully compare all promotional offer and don’t just focus on a low rate.

 Could credit scores also affect loan approval?